4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

   This class is primarily used for PVA propagation in other aided INS algorithms.
 * :class:`~smsfusion.benchmark.AidedINS`: Aided INS algorithm based on the `multiplicative extended Kalman filter` (MEKF).

+In this quickstart guide, we will demonstrate how to use the AINS algorithm privided by ``smsfusion`` to estimate PVA of a moving body using IMU measurements and aiding measurements.

 Measurement data
 ----------------